adamliter/adamliter.org/_posts/2013-06-05-towards-a-unified-analysis-of-the-syntax-and-semantics-of-get-constructions-brownlow-2011.md

 It is worth nothing that the judgments reported in Brownlow (2011) actually disagree with previous judgments reported in the literature.
 Specifically, Alexiadou (2005), following Fox & Grodzinsky (1998), judges (17c) and (17e) as ungrammatical.[^17] Nonetheless, the motivation for passive complementation in (16) seems plausible, and, at any rate, this post is largely intended to be a summary, not a critical engagement.
 Thus, I turn to the analysis.

-With regard to the analysis thereof, there are a few moving parts to the analysis of the _get_ passive: (i) a second IndentN projection[^18] and (ii) the following denotation for the passive morpheme, where Δ is a spatiotemporal interval and ximp is some implied Agent of the event who may be specified with a _by_-phrase:[^19]
+With regard to the analysis thereof, there are a few moving parts to the analysis of the _get_ passive: (i) a second IndentN projection[^18] and (ii) the following denotation for the passive morpheme, where Δ is a spatiotemporal interval and x<sub>IMP</sub> is some implied Agent of the event who may be specified with a _by_-phrase:[^19]

   1. {:.blog-example-continuous} ⟦-edPass-v⟧ = λf<s,t>.λΔπ.[there is an event e and an individual x<sub>IMP</sub> such that f(e) & holds(e,Δ) & Agent(e,x<sub>IMP</sub>)]\\
       (2011:186)